GoogleCloudPlatform/generative-ai/gemini/sample-apps/image-bash-jam/README.md

 The cover of Genesis' album Selling England by the Pound features a painting by British artist Paul Whitehead.
 The painting depicts a group of people in a park, with a man sleeping on a bench in the foreground.
 The people are all wearing clothes from the 1920s or 1930s, and the painting has a nostalgic, almost surreal feel to it.
 The colors are muted and the figures are slightly blurred, which gives the painting a dreamlike quality.
 The painting is also full of symbolism, with the sleeping man representing England and the people around him representing the different aspects of English society.
 The painting has been interpreted in many different ways, but it is generally seen as a commentary on the state of England in the 1970s.
 ```

-A quick googling confirms that https://en.wikipedia.org/wiki/Paul_Whitehead actually covered one of my favourite album of all times.
-If you love Genesis too and want to see me play Firth of Fifth, please check https://www.youtube.com/watch?v=4VBxd9n1dSU
+A quick googling confirms that <https://en.wikipedia.org/wiki/Paul_Whitehead> actually covered one of my favourite album of all times.
+If you love Genesis too and want to see me play Firth of Fifth, please check <https://www.youtube.com/watch?v=4VBxd9n1dSU>.

-## Let's compare TWO images!
+## Let's compare TWO images

-Since we're celebrating Gemini launch and I'm a huge fan of the Saint Seiya manga/anime, I've asked Gemini to compare
-two things close to him:
+Since we're celebrating Gemini launch and I'm a huge fan of the Saint Seiya manga/anime, I've asked Gemini to compare two things close to him:

 <table align=center >
   <tr  valign=top >